-To output 525i/59.94 (NTSC) video on loss of input video on the downconverted video outputs, install this jumper in the position closest to the center.
+To output 525i/59.94 (NTSC) video on loss of input video on the downconverted video outputs, install this jumper in the position closest to the center of the module.

 To output 625i/50 (PAL) on loss of input video on the downconverted video outputs, install this jumper in the position closest to the card edge.